vipinbihari/blog_cms/README.md

 ## 6.1 Carousel & Card Interactivity

 - The homepage carousels (featured/latest posts) support smooth drag scrolling and clickable post cards.
+- **Featured posts carousel only shows posts with `featured: true`.** There is no fallback to regular posts if there are not enough featured posts.
 - **Clicking a post card** navigates to the post as expected.
 Dragging (with mouse or touch) will not interfere with click events.
 - **Navigation dots** below each carousel match the number of posts and show post numbers for clarity.
 - **Dark mode accessibility:** All carousel controls and dots have high-contrast colors in dark mode.